 3. Reducing harm from firm failure

-Firm failure is inevitable in every market.
+Firm failure can be a healthy and necessary part of competitive markets.
 When financial firms fail, there are risks of consumer harm, such as loss of client assets and/or threats to wider market stability.

-Our outcomes are designed to make sure that these risks are managed and, where firms do fail, they do so with minimal harm to consumers and wider markets.
+Our outcomes were designed to make sure that these risks were managed and, where firms failed, they did so with minimal harm to consumers and wider markets.

 Confidence